sleebapaul/sleebapaul.github.io/_drafts/2018-05-29-rnn-tutorial-2.markdown

 y^{[t]}\ =\ W_{hy} \cdot h^{[t]}\ +\ b_y
 $$

-We're generating an immediate output using the current context $h^{[t]}$ where $W_{hy}$ learns about creating an output from current context.
-See, this is a completely optional decision.
-We can create an output anytime we would like to.
+We're generating an immediate output $y^{[t]}$ using the current context $h^{[t]}$ where $W_{hy}$ learns about creating an output from current context.
+Note that, this is a completely optional decision.
+We can create an output $y^{[t]}$ anytime we would like to.
 Based on that, we can create different models for RNNs.
-The model we discussing now is `Many to Many (Synced)` model.
-There are other models too.
-Have a look at the figure given below.
+The model we are discussing now is `(Many to Many Synced)` right most model, ideal for language modelling.

+Have a look at the figure given below which depicts different architecture using RNNs.

 ![image-center](http://karpathy.github.io/assets/rnn/diags.jpeg){: .align-center}

 This picture as well as many key ideas are taken from the bible of blog posts on RNNs.
-[The Unreasonable Effectiveness of Recurrent Neural Networks](http://karpathy.github.io/2015/05/21/rnn-effectiveness/){:target="_blank"} by Andrej Karpathy.
-Love you Andrej ❤️
+[The Unreasonable Effectiveness of Recurrent Neural Networks](http://karpathy.github.io/2015/05/21/rnn-effectiveness/){:target="_blank"} by Andrej Karpathy ❤️

+One more thing which is important and to be mentioned here.
+In our architecture for language modelling, prediction of previous cell $y^{[t-1]}$ is passed as the input $x^{[t]}$ to next cell.
+Have a brief look at these variables in the above figure.
+Why such an implementation?

+It is simply because we are dealing with continuous stream of text.
+Previous word is our lucidly our current input.

+Again, this is not the universal way of architecture.
+There are variations like [teacher forcing](https://cedar.buffalo.edu/~srihari/CSE676/10.2.1%20TeacherForcing.pdf){:target="_blank"}, which don't follow this pattern.

 - $$
 o^{[t]}\ =\ softmax(y^{[t]})
 $$

-The third equation is not really a part of the architecture but we all know what a softmax does for us.
-I've not talked a lot about biases too, as they are pretty understood too.
+The third equation is not really a part of the architecture.
+The `softmax` layer will convert the output of RNN into a probability distribution.
+In language modelling, this is will be a distribution with population of dictionary size.
+An ideal network will predict the maximum probability for that word or character which is most likely to come next, considering the past context.

 Second application of the context vector is to pass the baton to next time step.

 > Wait, what is F?